IABTechLab/uid2docs/docs/guides/operator-private-gcp-confidential-space.md

     $ gcloud config set project {PROJECT_ID}
     ```

-3. Enable required APIs:
+3. Enable the Confidential Computing APIs: (**GWH_YS03 Andrei said: "How about "Enable Confidential Computing APIs"?
+If this could be a link to some google docs even better."
+Is there somewhere we could link to?**)
     ```
     $ gcloud services enable compute.googleapis.com confidentialcomputing.googleapis.com
     ```

-4. Create a service account to run the <a href="#gl-workload">workload</a>:
+4. Create a service account to run the UID2 Operator service:
     ```
     $ gcloud iam service-accounts create {SERVICE_ACCOUNT_NAME}
     ```

-(**GWH_YS03 re the above -- the command says service-accounts but we are creating only one account... just checking it's correct, not service-account create?**)

-5. Grant the required permission, `confidentialcomputing.workloadUser`, to the service account.
-This permission grants the ability to generate an attestation token and run a workload in a VM:
+5. Grant the `confidentialcomputing.workloadUser` permission to the service account.

+   This permission grants the ability to generate an attestation token and run the UID2 Operator in a ConfidentialSpaces VM.
     ```
     $ gcloud projects add-iam-policy-binding {PROJECT_ID} \
       --member=serviceAccount:{SERVICE_ACCOUNT_NAME}@{PROJECT_ID}.iam.gserviceaccount.com \
       --role=roles/confidentialcomputing.workloadUser
     ```

-6. (Optional) Grant the optional permission, `logging.logWriter`, to the service account.
-This permission grants access to write and view logs in debug mode, and is useful for testing:
+6. Grant the `logging.logWriter` permission to the service account.

+    This permission grants access to write and view logs in debug mode, and is useful for testing.
     ```
     $ gcloud projects add-iam-policy-binding {PROJECT_ID} \
       --member=serviceAccount:{SERVICE_ACCOUNT_NAME}@{PROJECT_ID}.iam.gserviceaccount.com \
       --role=roles/logging.logWriter
     ```
+    For information on viewing the logs, see [Viewing the UID2 Private Operator Logs](#viewing-the-uid2-private-operator-logs).

 7. Add a VPC rule to allow public access on port 8080, the default exposed port for the UID2 operator:
     ```